- The English Language

 - pronunciation instruction

-Dr Michael Carey has taught and conducted research within linguistics since 1992 in the fields of Teaching English to Speakers of Other Languages (TESOL), speech science (perception and pronunciation modification), academic writing, language testing and assessment, and preparation for the International English Language Testing System (IELTS).
+Dr Carey has taught and conducted research within linguistics since 1992 in the fields of Teaching English to Speakers of Other Languages (TESOL), speech science (perception and pronunciation modification), academic writing, language testing and assessment, and preparation for the International English Language Testing System (IELTS).

 Michael has published curriculum materials on IELTS preparation and journal articles on placement testing and high-stakes testing.
 He has won several competitive research grants within the field of language testing and for international development projects aimed at building the capacity of English teachers in Indonesia.
 For his work in Indonesia he has been awarded an Office of Learning and Teaching Citation for Outstanding Contributions to Student Learning as a member of the IPG "For stimulating systemic educational reform in Indonesian Papua through a unique, outcome-driven teacher education program for students within an Australian university".